 Tabel of Contents

 Part of managing asthma is learning what triggers your symptoms and how to avoid these things.
-But what if allergic asthma is affecting your ability to enjoy your own yard?
+Medications like Advair can help manage your conditions, but what if allergic asthma is affecting your ability to enjoy your own yard?
 It might seem like all of Mother Nature is against you, but there are lots of ways you can optimize your garden to reduce allergy and asthma triggers.

 What triggers asthma outdoors?